Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

       - Add a conversation entry: "Alice was here".
   - Click "Save".
 - Result:
-  - ❌ The system allows Alice to modify and save ANY incident.
+  - ❌ The system allows Alice to modify and save ANY non-closed incident.
   - ❌ Root Cause: No 'assignedTo' field,  means no ownership tracking possible.

+### Step 4: Attempt Updating a Closed Incident
+- Action:
+  - Navigate to a closed incident (e.g., one with status "C").
+  - Click "Edit".
+  - Try to modify the incident details (e.g., change the title or add a conversation entry).
+  - Click "Save".
+- Result:
+❌ The system prevents the update and displays an error (e.g., "403 Forbidden - Cannot modify a closed incident").
+👉 This is due to the existing check in services.js, which blocks updates on closed incidents regardless of user role.
+However, this does not mitigate the core Horizontal Privilege Escalation issue, as Alice can still update non-closed incidents not assigned to her.

-### Step 4: Exploit Deleting an Incident
+### Step 5: Exploit Deleting an Incident
 - Action:
   - Navigate to any incident (e.g., "Printer issue in Office").
   - Click "Delete" (or select the incident and click the Delete button).